 Genachowski–The FCC plan that I inherited provided for new spectrum coming on the market that’s about a threefold increase over now.
 Until you see the new demand being driven by devices like the iPhone and the iPad.
 It’s 40 times.
 And we need to address that.

-Walt jumps in, noting that spectrum is finite.
+Walt jumps in, noting that the spectrum is finite.
 Is there enough spectrum available to solve the problem?

 Genachowski: There’s enough available if we have the right policies in place.
 We’ve got to work on policies that themselves create better efficiency, policies for trading spectrum, for example.